lhartley870/saguaro-bags/README.md

                 * Sustainable handbags uk
                 * Sustainable bag brands

-        * Desserto cactus leather has been left in as a relevant keywords because the home page specifically mentions them as a cactus leather manufacturer and includes a link to their website.
+        * Desserto cactus leather has been left in as a relevant keyword because the home page specifically mentions them as a cactus leather manufacturer and includes a link to their website.

     * Considering authority
         * Saguaro bags can speak from a place of authority about the following keywords as it is a store selling vegan cactus leather designer bags at an affordable price: